 That's the reason why Congress was so determined to take it out of the hands of the people who previously had it and put it into the hands of the people who would control it much, much more in alignment with the power centers of the United States and their agenda, beginning with not allowing as much Israel criticism that's already happening.

-I from the beginning it was reported that he was trying to buy Barry Weiss's uh website, the free press for 150 million dollars.
+So David Ellison, the son of Larry Ellison, the heir to this fortune, from the beginning, it was reported that he was trying to buy Barry Weiss's website, The Free Press, for $150 million.

-It's become a successful substack.
+It's become a successful sub stack.

-It's attracted investors, very wealthy investors who share Barry Weiss's worldview on Israel.
+It's attracted investors, very wealthy investors who share Barry Weiss's worldview on Israel and I suppose other issues, if there are other ones she cares about.

-Um business model, but it's not like the free press.
+So it's a successful business model, but it's not like the free press.

-It didn't even rise anywhere near, say, the level of the Daily Wire at its peak or other really successful independent media, like, say, Tucker Carlson's show or Megan Kelly's or Joe Rogan's or any of those.
+It didn't even rise anywhere near, say, the level of the Daily Wire at its peak or other really successful independent media like say Tucker Carlson's show or Megan Kelly's or Joe Rogan's or any of those.

 Its footprint is actually quite light.

-overseeing the editorial content of CBS News, almost being like an ombudsman like figure, although an umbudsman it over understates the role because an ombuds is the person who, after the fact in a newspaper, criticizes what a newspaper did.
+although an ombudsman understates the role because an ombudsman typically is the person who, after the fact in a newspaper, criticizes what a newspaper did.

-That's what an umbudsman is.
+That's what an ombudsman is.

-She's something much, much more influential, and the role seems to be that she's going to be called editor in chief of CBS News, which is quite a wealthy title.
+And the role seems to be that she's going to be called editor-in-chief of CBS News, which is quite a lofty title.

-But even more significant, uh reflective of her power is that she's not even going to report to the president of CBS, which wouldn't be the normal reporting line.
+But even more significant, reflective of her power is that she's not even going to report to the president of CBS, which wouldn't be the normal reporting line.

 And, you know, on the one hand, I understand people wanted to pick this as some sort of triumph of new media.

-I mean, it is true that five years ago she was working for the New York Times as, you know, kind of in the op-ed section, not running the op-ed section and left under very kind of flamboyant circumstances, denouncing the New York Times on the way out.
+I mean, it is true that five years ago, she was working for the New York Times as, you know, kind of in the op-ed section, not running the op-ed section and left under very kind of flamboyant circumstances, denouncing the New York Times on the way out.

 That's what led to a big part of the success of the free press initially.